The First National Bank Of Mason City

 Series of 1875 $20 National Bank Note

-The First National Bank Of Mason City also printed 7,300 sheets of $10 1882 brown back national bank notes.
-A print range between 5,000 and 10,000 suggests that there should be at least a couple of notes known to exist.
+The First National Bank Of Mason City also printed 2,217 sheets of $10 1882 brown back national bank notes.
+That sheet output number is small.
+Don’t expect too many of these to be available to collectors.
 There were three $10 bills printed on a single sheet of 1882 brown backs.
 The design of the bill is similar to all earlier ten dollar national bank notes.
 The nickname comes from the fact that these bills have a brown seal and brown overprint.
 Despite saying series of 1882, these were actually printed by some banks up until 1908.
 The date you see in cursive relates to when the bank first started issuing brown back notes.

 Series of 1882 $10 Brown Back